-The Appomattox Project is a multi-year effort designed to focus on the ethical dimensions of civic discourse, public policy, and democratic society.
-The project includes a variety of activities including workshops, public lectures, student research projects, panel discussions, and community engagement.
+From 2017-22, UVU launched a five-year initiative designed to focus on the ethical dimensions of civic discourse and democratic society.
+Named the Appomattox Project, the initiative sponsored a variety of activities including workshops, public lectures, student research projects, panel discussions, and community engagement.

-The project is administered by UVU's Center for the Study of Ethics in collaboration
+The Center for the Study of Ethics will continue to feature events in this area under

 Room for Debate is a lively exchange of ideas designed to promote healthy and productive civic dialogue.
 Questions are posed to a set of panelists with the aim of eliciting thoughtful, probing, and diverse responses.
 The series invites readers to engage challenging issues that speak to the purpose and well-being of American public life.